news-societyfortheblind/_/README.md

 (Item 1. and 2. should be on the same level, but TR2 won out, because its deployment is very flaky, the project is almost undocumented, and yet it is currently the only content-delivery system of the service.)

 The above list doesn't mean that lower priority projects cannot be worked on in parallel!
-This may sound like a contradiction, but my point is that the amount of effort expended / allocated should reflect this order.
-Also, expertise will also determine who is going to work on what, but this can be fluid (e.g., when learning new technologies that would fit here and there).
+This may sound like a contradiction, but my point is that the amount of effort expended / allocated should reflect this order, and expertise will also determine who is going to work on what.

+Research project-specific topics, and learning related technologies may also ignore this order as technologies, solutions can overlap in different projects.

+#### Project-specific notes

+##### Documentation

+##### TR2

+##### Content-reading automation

+##### Alternative delivery methods to subscribers

 vim: set tabstop=2 shiftwidth=2 expandtab: